 This is a common question and one that often divides opinion.
-Some people love the freedom of running outside and wouldn’t dream of stepping foot on a treadmill whilst other hate running outside in the wind and rain and much prefer to pound the treadmill.
+Some people love the freedom of running outside and wouldn’t dream of stepping foot on a treadmill while others hate running outside in the wind and rain and prefer to pound the treadmill.

 Put simply, science has proven that whichever way you prefer is just as effective and, with some basic adjustments, it’s possible to make running on a treadmill almost identical to running outside.
 Here, we’ve compiled a list of the differences between road running and running on a treadmill and which one may be better suited to you.

 The main difference when using a treadmill is that the belt is moving, which helps propel you forwards therefor making it easier, while you’re also protected from the weather as well.
 As such, researchers have advised setting the incline to 1-1.5% to balance out both these factors and put your body under the same stress as if you were running outside.

 As you progress through your training regime, you may find that some types of training sessions are easier to do on the treadmill rather than measuring and planning everything outside.
 This includes sprint intervals and hill training, which are great on a treadmill as you can measure exactly what you are going to do and, indeed have already done.

 Similarly, while on a treadmill you can also adjust the incline to replicate those that you’ll find on the actual course you’re intending to run on, something that is nigh-on impossible to do outside unless you are training on the actual course.
 However, on a treadmill you cannot train for things like road camber, running surface, air temperature and direction changes such as dodging past other runners or shape corners.